-When a person applies for US immigration, they need to pass a medical examination conducted by a USCIS authorized doctor named ‘civil surgeon‘.
+When a person applies for U.S. immigration, he/she needs to pass a medical examination conducted by a USCIS authorized doctor named ‘Civil Surgeon‘.
 A civil surgeon is a doctor who performs medical inspection of immigrants, and they usually do not practice medicine privately.

 USCIS announces special requirements for civil surgeons to conduct medical, mental, and physical assessments such as infectious illness tests, vaccines, etc., but it doesn’t include surgery.
 The authorized doctors for immigration medical examination are responsible for ensuring that it meets all of the rules set forth by the Centers for Disease Control and Prevention (CDC) in the United States.

 USCIS has issued complete guidelines and instructions for civil surgeons to conduct medical exams for immigration status.
 They are approved doctors by the immigration department and are supposed to follow the instructions given by USCIS; otherwise, medical exams may be revoked.

 Civil surgeons started the medical examination by ensuring the authenticity of the information provided by the applicant.
 After that, they conduct a comprehensive exam that includes reviewing the client’s medical history, vaccination certificates, and other relevant reports.
 Mental and physical examinations are also included in this examination.